Grokzen/docker-redis-cluster/README.md

 # Available tags

 The following tags with pre-built images is available on `docker-hub`.
-They are based on the tags in this repo.

 - latest == 3.2.7